 MS COCO Panoptic Segmentation Dataset

-It is a large scale dataset that contains everyday scenes with objects from a wide range of categories.
+It is a large-scale dataset that contains everyday scenes with objects from a wide range of categories.
 It offers instance segmentation annotations along with detailed object descriptions.
-This all makes it valuable for training panoptic segmentation models.
+This all makes it valuable for model training.

 Cityscapes